 Coppicing for Woodland Management

 I am passionate about promoting the woodland management practice of coppicing in Pembrokeshire.
 I can perform this method in broadleaf or predominantly broadleaf woodland.
 However, there are instances where broadleaf woods aren’t suitable.
 Also, Conifer trees do not coppice, at least not those prevalent in the UK.
 With this in mind, I offer a free visit within Pembrokeshire, Wales to establish possibilities and requirements.
-Contact me for details or use my online booking form.
+Contact me for details.

 What is Coppicing?